Logo

 1. Source Ontologies and their namespaces

-8. OntoFox access without using OntoFox web site
+9. Ontofox access without using Ontofox web site

 1. Source Ontologies and their namespaces:

-OntoFox currently includes the following source ontologies for query.
-OntoFox uses standardized namespaces of source ontologies following OBO Foundry recommendations.
+Ontofox includes many source ontologies for query.
+Ontofox uses standardized namespaces of source ontologies following OBO Foundry recommendations.
 These namespaces are also used in ontology servers like Neurocommons.org:

-The compelete ontologies included in OntoFox is listed here.
+Note: The compelete ontologies included in Ontofox is listed here.

 (1) Source ontology: The ontology where a list of terms will be retrieved from.

-(3) Top level source term URIs and tTarget direct superclass URIs: The URIs of top level term from source ontologies and their direct superclass URIs from target ontologies.
+(b) Top level source term URIs and target direct superclass URIs: The URIs of top level term from source ontologies and their direct superclass URIs from a target ontology (i.e., the ontology that will import the terms from the source ontologies).
 The top level source term URI can be the same as the low level source term URI.
 In this case, a single source term will be fetched.
 If no top level source term is specified, by default the top level source term is the same as the low level source term.
 Since each top level source term has its own superclass in the target ontology, each target direct superclass of a top level source term should be specified.
 In OntoFecth, we specify the target direct superclass in a new line, following the sign "subClassOf ".

 Common annotation URIs: